Uttam1230998897987879/DeepSeek-R1/README.md

 ```
 code optimizition is need !
+add more features like image and document uploading to enhancing the problem solving.
 ## 9. Contact
 If you have any questions, please raise an issue or contact us at [service@deepseek.com](service@deepseek.com).